The Voice (American TV series): Ratings

 The first season premiered strong at 11.78 million viewers and actually grew upon that audience through its first season.
 In the 18–49 demographic, the show constantly found itself in the top 5.
-For its average season rating, the show landed itself as No. 20 with total viewers at nearly 12 million viewers.
-In the 18–49 rankings, the show was No. 4 at a 5.4 ranking.
+For its average season rating, the show landed itself as no. 20 with total viewers at nearly 12 million viewers.
+In the 18–49 rankings, the show was no. 4 at a 5.4 ranking.

 The second season premiered on Super Bowl Sunday, February 5, 2012, and for a while managed to keep a 6.0 in the adults 18–49 demographic and 17 million viewers.
-Partnering The Voice with Smash (NBC's musical drama) helped NBC win the Monday night ratings.
+Partnering The Voice with Smash (NBC's musical Lab) helped NBC win the Monday night ratings.
 However, by Monday, April 9, the ratings had fallen to a 4.0 rating in the adult 18–49 demographic.

 The third season premiered on Monday, September 10, 2012, to 12.28 million viewers and a 4.2 rating in the 18–49 demographic and has since then grown to a season-high 4.8 rating in the 18–49 demographic on October 8, October 15 and 29, 2012 and a 4.9 rating in the finale.
-The Voice, along with NBC's new drama, Revolution has once again led NBC to win every Monday night of the season so far, just like it did last season.
+The Voice, along with NBC's new Lab, Revolution has once again led NBC to win every Monday night of the season so far, just like it did last season.
 On Tuesdays, comedies Go On and The New Normal has been successful thanks to The Voice, leading NBC to be the only network of the Big 5 to grow in ratings from last season.

-The fourth season premiered on Monday, March 25, 2013, to a 13.64 million viewer audience, scoring a 4.8 in the 18–49 demographic but fell back to a 12.41 million viewer audience.
-In the 18–49 demographic, this first episode had a 4.1 score.

-The fifth season premiered on Monday, September 23, 2013, scoring 14.98 million viewers and a 5.1 in the 18–49 demographic.

-The sixth season premiered on February 24, 2014, and was watched by 15.74 million viewers with a 4.7 rating in the 18–49 demographic.
-It was up from last season's premiere by 0.76 million viewers.

-The seventh season premiered on September 22, 2014, and was watched by 12.95 million viewers with a 3.9 rating in the 18–49 demographic.
-It was down from last season's premiere by 2.91 million viewers.

-The eighth season premiered on February 23, 2015, and was watched by 13.97 million viewers with a 4.1 rating in the 18–49 demographic.
-It was up from last season's premiere by 1.02 million viewers.

-The ninth season premiered on September 21, 2015, and was watched by 12.37 million viewers with a 3.5 rating in the 18–49 demographic.
-It was down from last fall's premiere by 0.48 million viewers.